Knowledge Base & Support

 Step 4: Create Scan Network

 Place the scans in a connected network based on overlap.
-Either by linking automatically or placing in the scene.
+Scans that have the most overlap with each other should be paired together.
+Pairing can be done either by linking automatically or placing in the scene.

 A fuller description is provided here.

-– All scans must form a single network with one or more branches.
+– All scans must form a single network.
 No disconnected scans allowed.
+Loops are allowed.

 Step 5: Registration Settings